 248.878.2100 Info@ManquenVance.com ManquenVance.com

 Client Alert

 Page 3 of 3

 WHAT TO EXPECT NEXT

-With the repeal of these taxes, there will need to be recalculations on the cost of administering the ACA, as well as overall effect on the tax system within the United States.
+Although the Act has not yet passed the Senate or been signed by the president, it will likely be effective before the end of the year.
+With the repeal of these taxes, there will need to be recalculations on the cost of the administering the ACA, as well as overall effect on the tax system within the United States.
 The repeal of these taxes come as a relief to many; however, the upcoming election in 2020 could have an effect on where the nation goes from here.
 Next year may bring additional legislation regarding surprise billing or drug pricing reform.

 About The Authors.
 This alert was prepared for Manquen Vance by Marathas Barrow Weatherhead Lent LLP, a national law firm with recognized experts on the Affordable Care Act.
 Contact Peter Marathas or Stacy Barrow at pmarathas@marbarlaw.com or sbarrow@marbarlaw.com.
 The information provided in this alert is not, is not intended to be, and shall not be construed to be, either the provision of legal advice or an offer to provide legal services, nor does it necessarily reflect the opinions of the agency, our lawyers or our clients.
 This is not legal advice.
 No client-lawyer relationship between you and our lawyers is or may be created by your use of this information.
 Rather, the content is intended as a general overview of the subject matter covered.
 This agency and Marathas Barrow Weatherhead Lent LLP are not obligated to provide updates on the information presented herein.
-Those reading this alert are encouraged to seek direct counsel on legal questions.

-© 2020 Marathas Barrow Weatherhead Lent LLP.
+Those reading this alert are encouraged to seek direct counsel on legal questions. $\ensuremath{\mathbb{C}}$ 2019 Marathas Barrow Weatherhead Lent LLP.
 All Rights Reserved.